 Bear call spread

-What If I believe that the price of Alphabet, Inc. shares has risen too far too fast and that the stock is ready to drop?
-This is a bearish stance, and I want to go short on Alphabet, Inc. options.
+What If I believe that share prices of a stock have risen too far, too fast, and it could be ready to drop?
+This is a bearish stance, and I want to go short on the stock options.
 In this case, I will use a bear call spread.
 One major benefit of the bear call spread is that it immediately puts money in my pocket.
 When I engage in a bear call spread, I buy one out-of-the-money call, and I sell one in-the-money call.

 Selling the in-the-money call might seem alarming.
 A trader who buys the in-the-money-call could ask immediately to exercise the option.
 While that is true, there is a premium for buying the in-the-money option.
 Therefore, the likelihood that the option will be exercised immediately is low, though it must be considered.